Dre Campbell Farm

 1. Fertilizer

-Calcium is a nutrient that is crucial to crop development.
+Calcium is a nutrient that is crucial for crop development.
 Stunted growth and curling of new leaves are signs of calcium deficiency in plants.

-To use it as homemade fertilizer, follow the recipe below.
-It can be used on outdoor and indoor plants.
+To use it as a homemade fertilizer, follow the recipe below.
+It can be used on both indoor and outdoor plants.

 2. Add to Compost

-You can compost eggshells by drying them before grinding them up and adding them to your compost bin.
+You can compost eggshells by drying them, then grinding them, and adding them to your compost bin.
 Powdered eggshells will add calcium and other nutrients to your compost.

 Moreover, when earthworms arrive in the compost pile, these leftover shells also become very useful.
-The grit in the crushed shells will help the worms with their digestion [2].
+The grit in the crushed shells will aid the worms’ digestion [2].

 3. Seed Starter